 Hello, fellow Vikings!
 Many of you have bought some of the Viking items with Norse symbols from our store, but do you know their meaning?

 In this article, we will shed some light on the most famous Norse (or Nordic) mythological symbols nowadays and tell you a bit more of their meanings.
-Every true fan of Viking culture enjoys wearing clothing and accessories with symbols from Norse mythology.
+Every true fan of Viking culture enjoys wearing clothing and accessories with tattoos and symbols from Norse mythology.
 They look cool, but not all of you are aware of their meanings.

 Today we are going to change that.
 After you finish reading this article, you will be able to choose your Viking gear not only by the looks of items you like, but also by their meaning.